lancehudson/ansibleInventoryGenerator/README.md

-# sshConfigGenerator
+# ansibleInventoryGenerator
-Script to generate an ssh config from AWS tags
+Script to generate an Ansible inventory from AWS tags

 There are lots of scripts like this out there, I guess this is a very personal thing.
 Please fork away and customize.
 Good Luck and I hope this is useful.

+Yes I should probably use the ec2.py dynamic inventory but this seemed more straight forward for now.

 Tags Used:

 * Name: used to specify the alias
 * Env: used for grouping
-* Bastion: used to configure a bastion host
+* Service: used for grouping

-It guesses the username by looking at the AMI.
-Currently it only supports

-* Ubuntu - `ubuntu`
-* Amazon Linux - `ec2-user`

-Otherwise it returns `root`

-It also filters out any hosts that do not have a public ip nor a bastion host.
+It assumes your hosts are configured in your ssh config

 You should be able to use AWS env vars or `~/.aws/credentials`.